 This Manaslu trek permit is required from Dharapani until you exit ACAP in Beshi Sahar.
 The price is the same throughout the year: USD 30 per person.
-Also, there is no restriction or change in price with a change in number of days you spend inside ACAP.
+Also, there is no restriction or change in price with a change in a number of days you spend inside ACAP.

 Similar to MCAP, a printed photograph is required for the ACAP permit.

-Note: hiring a guide is not mandatory for Annapurna and you can trek on your own.
+Note: hiring a guide is not mandatory for Annapurna, and you can trek alone.
 However, for your own safety, we recommend you take at least a porter.
 Check how Hayley (a client of Magical Nepal) compares the Manaslu trek with Annapurna Circuit.

 Manaslu Trek Permit Frequently Asked Questions

 1. Where can I obtain the necessary permits?

 You cannot issue an individual trekking permit for Manaslu.
-Your agency will carry out the necessary process and have your permit issued for you.
-Scroll further down if you would like details of how permits for Manaslu are issued.
+Your agency will complete the necessary process and have your permit issued.
+Scroll down if you want details on how permits for Manaslu are issued.

 2. Do I need a TIMS Card for Manaslu?

 No, you don’t need a TIMS Card.
-However, if you continue towards the Annapurna Circuit from Dharapani then you will need a TIMS, but the same ACAP Permit can be used for the Annapurna Circuit Trek.
+However, if you continue towards the Annapurna Circuit from Dharapani, you will need a TIMS, but the same ACAP Permit can be used for the Annapurna Circuit Trek.

 3. Why do I need an Annapurna Conservation Area Project Permit for the Manaslu Trek?

 You will trek to Beshi Sahar from Dharapani (within ACA) as a part of the regular Manaslu Circuit Trek.
-And although you will trek only two days in the Annapurna Conservation Area, you still need to obtain a permit.
+And although you will trek for only two days in the Annapurna Conservation Area, you still need to obtain a permit.

 4. How much does the permit for Manaslu cost?

 Permits for both Manaslu and the Annapurna Conservation Area cost USD 30 per person for each area unless you are a member of SAARC country.
-However, for the restricted area permit, the price varies depending on the number of days you spend between Jagat and Sama Gaun.
+However, for the restricted area permit, the price varies depending on the days you spend between Jagat and Sama Gaun.